jerejoensuu/procedural-animation/README.md

 ## Future plans
-- Further optimize and clean code
+- [x] Clean and document code
+- [ ] Adjust leg movement timing
-- Make creating new creatures easier
+- [ ] Make creating new creatures easier
-- Add Jumping functionality
+- [ ] Add Jumping functionality
-- Add functionality for detecting and climbing over obstacles
+- [ ] Add functionality for detecting and climbing over obstacles
-- Add a simple environment to explore
+- [ ] Add a simple environment to explore
-- Add functionality to scale and cling to walls and ceilings
+- [ ] Add functionality to scale and cling to walls and ceilings